MacKenzieOBrian/NLtoSQL/LOGBOOK.md

 **Where this leaves the project now**
 We have a proven DB executor (QueryRunner), a validated 200-item test set, reproducible model loading (4-bit, gated access handled), and a working few-shot baseline with deterministic settings and post-processing that hits VA/EX on representative cases.
 Next: run the full 200-item evaluation with the fixed prompt/post-processing, log VA/EX + commit/prompt/hardware, then move to QLoRA SFT using this as the comparison point.

+---

+## Papers & Justifications (ready-to-drop wording)

+- **Few-shot baseline first** — Following Brown et al. (2020) and Mosbach et al. (2023), few-shot prompting is treated as an inference-time baseline that does not modify model parameters.
+Ojuri et al. (2025) argue prompt-based baselines are necessary to quantify the true contribution of agents or fine-tuning.
+Consequently, this project implements a schema-grounded few-shot NL→SQL baseline prior to any parameter-efficient fine-tuning (QLoRA).
+- **Schema grounding** — Prior work shows schema grounding is critical for Text-to-SQL (Li et al., 2023; Zhu et al., 2024; Hong et al., 2025; RESDSQL).
+The schema is dynamically extracted from INFORMATION_SCHEMA and embedded directly in the prompt; columns are ordered to prioritise identifiers/PKs as a lightweight inductive bias without changing model parameters.
+- **Deterministic decoding for VA/EX** — For VA/EX evaluation, deterministic decoding (`do_sample=False`) removes sampling noise so differences reflect prompt/model changes, consistent with benchmark practice (Zhong et al., 2020; Gao et al., 2025; Ojuri et al., 2025).
+- **Post-processing (SQL extraction + minimal projection)** — Constrained/execution-aware handling is standard (PICARD; ExCoT; Ojuri et al., 2025).
+Outputs are reduced to a single `SELECT ...;` and minimal projection for list-style queries to ensure executability and comparability; this does not alter model weights.
+- **Execution harness** — Following Spider and VA/EX/TS practice (Yu et al., 2018; Zhong et al., 2020; Ojuri et al., 2025), generated queries are executed against a live DB via QueryRunner, which logs success/error/metadata for reproducible evaluation.
+- **4-bit + QLoRA feasibility** — Parameter-efficient methods (Ding et al., 2023; Goswami et al., 2024) show 4-bit NF4 + QLoRA retain performance while fitting academic GPUs; this keeps baselines and later fine-tuning on the same stack.
+- **Agent readiness** — The current harness prepares for ReAct-style agents (Yao et al., 2023; Xi et al., 2025); QueryRunner is the “Act” tool, enabling iterative reasoning later.
+- **Canonical sentence to reuse** — “In this project, ‘few-shot learning’ refers exclusively to inference-time prompt conditioning using exemplar NLQ–SQL pairs; the underlying language model parameters remain fixed throughout all baseline experiments (Brown et al., 2020; Mosbach et al., 2023).”